huoguoml/huoguoml/README.md

 # HuoguoML
 HuoguoML is a framework for managing machine learning models.
 It provides a set of lightweight APIs that can be used with all existing machine learning applications.
-Current core features are:
+Key features are:

 - HuoguoML Tracking: An API to log parameters, code, and results in machine learning experiments
 - HuoguoML Dashboard: A dashboard that displays experiments and their associated artifacts
 - HuoguoML Service: A CLI to easily launch a machine learning microservice from your logged experiments

 ## Installation